compiler-explorer/compiler-explorer/docs/WindowsNative.md

 You can find the Windows 10 SDK [here](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk)

-When you've installed the SDK, you'll need to setup the library and include paths in Compilers Explorer.
+When you've installed the SDK, you'll need to set up the library and include paths in Compilers Explorer.
 Make sure that in the previously discussed c++.local.properties you have added at least:
  * to includePath
    - Windows Kits/10/include/*version*/ucrt